Mat-Ku/knn_and_regression_on_3d_printer_data/README.md

-# k-Nearest-Neighbor and Regression for predicting type and quality of material printed by a 3D-printer
+# k-Nearest-Neighbor and Regression for predicting type and quality of 3-D-printed material

 Project is not finished yet.